NewAmericanPublicArt/color-commons/src-fiend/TUTORIAL.md

 ```python
 dansfiend.get_fr_csv('import.csv')
 ```
 To put in another entry?
 Use any of the three previous formats all over again; Fiend never hard-programs to only accept 1 entry style, and you can always change the method by which data is being inputted.
-As you can see, there is a TIME-AND-PLACE for all of these method calls; the 1st is best suited to a fresh Twilio SMS message request, the 2nd best suited to entries where the Date and Time fields can't be defaulted to the current date and time, and the 3rd best suited to huge backlogs of entries in the .csv format.
+As you can see, there is a *TIME AND PLACE* for all of these method calls; the 1st is best suited to a fresh Twilio SMS message request, the 2nd best suited to entries where the Date and Time fields can't be defaulted to the current date and time, and the 3rd best suited to huge backlogs of entries in the .csv format.

-**Weird Note** You may be wondering why the .csvs are set up in such a strange format.
+**Weird Note:** You may be wondering why the .csvs are set up in such a strange format.
 In the development of Fiend, all of the old data we were working with came from direct dowmloads of status logs on the Twilio console, which had very particular field formats upon download.
 Although we maintained a few placeholders, like the 'To' and 'Sid' fields, the intent was to allow for a relatively standardized CSV format, with some wiggle room, that could be used by other services.

 ## IV.
 Find Queries

 Now that we have *hundreds* of log entries loaded into dansfiend and ready to go (let's say that this is the case), we want to find a subset of data with particular attributes.
 The method to focus on here is `find`; it requires two parameters, a source-array (from which to draw), and a query.
 For those who don't know, a 'query' is a set of parameters from which the Fiend attempts to find matching entries for.
-In our Fiend implementation, queries take a dictionary format (the same class of object as the entry format we saw above) of really any length. *Weird Note* Passing in a None as the source-array value defaults searching on the current Fiend's log of all values.
+In our Fiend implementation, queries take a dictionary format (the same class of object as the entry format we saw above) of really any length.
+**Weird Note:** Passing in a None as the source-array value defaults searching on the current Fiend's log of all values.
 Passing in an empty dictionary ({}) as a query value returns the full source-array.

-For illustration, we will be providing three increasingly complex example scenarios; seeking a subset of all entries where the message was "orange" or "redorange", seeking a subset of all entries between the hours of 12AM and 6AM, and seeking a subset of all entries where the message was "orange" between the hours of 12AM and 6AM on Christmas 2017 (trick question - that's in the future!
-But we're still going to show it).
+For illustration, we will be providing three increasingly complex example scenarios; seeking a subset of all entries where the message was "orange" or "redorange", seeking a subset of all entries between the hours of 12AM and 6AM, and seeking a subset of all entries where the message was "orange" between the hours of 12AM and 6AM on Christmas 2017 *(trick question - that's in the future!
+But we're still going to show it)*.

-1. "orange" or "redorange" query
+1. **"orange" or "redorange" query**
 ```python
 oquery = {'msg':'orange'} # Setting up both of our queries
 roquery = {'msg':'redorange'}